CodelyTV/figma-plugin-skeleton/README.md

 This skeleton already provides a friendly way to handle error produced by the plugins built with it.

-If your plugin makes use of the `postMessage` method in order to execute commands, we already have you covered in case you have not registered them yet.
+If your plugin makes use of the `executeCommand` method in order to execute commands, we already have you covered in case you have not registered them yet.
 It would be visible in the actual Figma interface, and specify all the details in the JavaScript console, ¡even suggesting a fix! 🌈:

 ![Error seen if you do not add your new command.](assets/error-handling-unhandled-plugin-exception.png)